'I feel sorry for Ter Stegen' - Bayern's Neuer saddened to see German rival concede eight goals | Goal.com

 Historic #MissionLis6on #UCL #FCBFCB pic.twitter.com/jpd1CyfSjx— FC Bayern English (@FCBayernEN) August 14, 2020

-On the match itself, Neuer said: "You could see that we didn't let up a minute and that we always wanted to keep playing forward.
+On the match itself, Neuer said: "You could see that we didn't let up [for even] a minute and that we always wanted to keep playing forward.
 Of course, Barca are also strong offensively.

 "We know that goals can come.
-We tried to play on Barca goal until the very end.
-Accordingly, we were also successful."
+We tried to play [towards] Barca's goal until the very end.
+Accordingly, we were successful."

 Bayern star Thiago Alcantara, who began his career at Camp Nou, produced an impressive performance against his former side in the middle of the park.